 The latest drugs approved to treat hepatitis C are Olysio (simeprevir) and Sovaldi (sofosbuvir).
 Olysio and Sovaldi are combined with the older drugs interferon and ribavirin.
 This combination is quickly becoming the new standard for treating hepatitis C. Your doctor will explain your options based on how active the virus is.

 Monitoring Chronic Hepatitis

-Careful monitoring is the cornerstone of managing chronic hepatitis B and C. Your doctor will order regular blood tests to check how well your liver is working.
-Ultrasounds and CT scans can also reveal signs of liver damage.
-If the virus is not causing any liver problems, you may not need treatment.
+Careful monitoring is the basis of managing chronic hepatitis B and C. Your doctor will order regular blood tests to check how well your liver is working.
+Ultrasounds and CT scans can also reveal signs of damage.
+If the virus is not causing any li problems, you may not need treatment.
 But it's important to have regular tests to watch for changes.
 Complications are easiest to treat when found early.